CDRWIN

-CDRWIN was a CD/DVD burning software for Microsoft Windows developed by Golden Hawk Technology company.
+CDRWIN was a CD/DVD burning software for Microsoft Windows developed by Golden Hawk Technology.

 Once popular, CDRWIN's usage diminished due to the bundling of limited versions of other software packages, such as Nero Burning ROM and Roxio Easy CD Creator, with new computers and optical drives.

 The company behind original CDRWIN, Golden Hawk Technology, no longer exists.

 Features

 CDRWin opened to a window with large buttons.
 Buttons included "Record Disc", "Copy Disc", "Tools", "Contents", "Settings", "Unlock", and "Exit".
 Each button showed the user a window that allowed them to do the appropriate task.

 The "Record Disc" window allowed the user to choose the target recorder, recording options (such as test mode, speed, and beep at completion), and set up an attached Kodak Disc Transporter.

 The "Copy Disc" window let the user select whether they wanted to copy a disc, a track, or just specific sectors.
 It could also copy audio or data discs.

 For mixed and raw data there was the possibility to adjust the Mode 1 and Mode 2 transfer to Mode 1 Form 1.
 The ability to enable and disable jitter correction and set subcode options was also available.
 While copying, a graphical representation of the disc would appear.

 The "Tools" button allowed the user to set source and destination devices and the type of operation to be performed, including image file generation, copying discs to images, and copying a SCSI device to the CD recorder.

 The "Contents" button showed disc information, including the number and type of tracks, the number of sessions, and the total disc time.

 The "Settings" window allowed the user to set up and choose the reader and recorder, any SCSI hard drive to be used, and the Kodak Disc Transporter, if attached.